 - To view information about out Extended Day enrichment program, Junior KinderCubs, click here.

 - View our Pre-K blog by clicking here.

 To begin the journey to becoming wonderful readers and writers, Westminster students are surrounded daily by a language-rich environment.
 The Pre-K and TK learners explore language through phonics activities and word-study experiences.
 Oral language development and listening skills are strengthened through many varied large and small group activities.

 Beginning skills in mathematics are fostered through many activities involving manipulatives and problem-solving.
 Students are encouraged to explore, practice and experiment with shapes, patterns and numbers to expand their internal understanding of mathematics and its processes.

 Different science and social study units are investigated by Pre-K and TK students throughout the school year.
 Many of these units coordinate with language lessons and provide opportunities to better understand our community, country and world.

 Bible & Chapel

-The Pre-K and TK classes participate in daily Bible studies and weekly Chapel programs.
-Students learn about God and His truths at their own developmental level through Bible stories, songs, finger plays and visiting Chapel speakers.
-Teachers and Teacher Assistants look for daily opportunities to make Biblical lessons come alive during the school day.
+The Pre-K and TK classes participate in daily Bible studies and weekly chapel programs.
+Students learn about God and His truths at their own developmental level through Bible stories, songs, finger plays and chapel speakers.
+Teachers and teacher assistants look for daily opportunities to make Biblical lessons come alive during the school day.